Bankruptcy & Debt Information Around ARIZONA Home

 (Louis Allen Rawls, 1935.12.01-2006.01.06) Singer.

 Just after the twice married three-time Grammy winner helped bring in 2004 at his New Year performance in the Memphis Peabody Hotel, he moved to a small room at the hotel to wed his flight attendant girlfriend of three years, Nina Inman.
 He was 70.
 She was 33.
-The newlyweds moved into a 4,315 square foot home on East Preservation Way in Scottsdale.
 Just a year before, Rawls had been arrested and booked in jail following a public shoving match with Inman at the Albuquerque airport.

 Reagan, Michael